corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-states.md

 }
 ```

-As seen, the interface takes a type parameter `T` that represents the fungible thing in question.
+The interface takes a type parameter `T`, which represents the fungible item.
 This should describe
 the basic type of the asset e.g. GBP, USD, oil, shares in company <X>, etc. and any additional metadata (issuer, grade,
 class, etc.).
 An upper-bound is not specified for `T` to ensure flexibility.
 Typically, a class would be provided that
 implements *TokenizableAssetInfo* so the thing can be easily added and subtracted using the `Amount` class.